AlexWalrider/WalriderCMS/README.md

 # Contact
 E-mail: alex@walrider.ru<br>
-This project is a personal development, please respect its philosophy and don't use it for evil purposes!
+This project is a personal development, please respect its philosophy and don't use it for evil purposes!<br>
+WalriderCMS is under GNU GPL v3.